 Whether consultancy-based or partnership-based, AIHA’s approach includes rigorous work planning, participatory project design, and substantial commitments by the recipient country — all key elements in the overwhelming success we’ve had in achieving sustainable, tangible, and developmentally significant results with notably high degrees of recipient ownership.

-To learn more about our current projects, please click on the links at the right.
+To learn more about our current projects, please consult the following list.

 You can also learn about our past work by visiting the project archive page.